hasathcharu/persist-sql-load-tests/README.md

-# Comparison of `persist.sql` load performance with Ballerina `mysql` connector and Spring Boot
+# Comparison of `Bal Persist` load performance with Ballerina `mysql` connector and Spring Boot

 ## Test Configuration